Bromazepam Side Effects

 - Loss of consciousness

 - Muscle pain

 - Drug cravings*

-*Bromazepam should not be taken for more than one week, due to risks of addiction and drug dependence, according to Pharmachoice.
+*Bromazepam should be taken only over a very short time frame due to risks of addiction and drug dependence, according to broad medical consensus.1,6

 What is Bromazepam Used For?